Apple plays defense on iPhone 6 bending, software concerns

 Rival smartphone makers took digs at Apple's problems.

-A Samsung Electronics Co Ltd (005930.KS) advertisement showcased a bending phone against its own product, while BlackBerry Ltd (BB.TO) CEO John Chen said: "I would challenge you guys to bend our Passport."
+A Samsung Electronics Co Ltd advertisement showcased a bending phone against its own product, while BlackBerry Ltd CEO John Chen said: "I would challenge you guys to bend our Passport."

-Nestle SA's NESN.VX Kit-Kat chocolate wafer brand tweeted "We don't bend, we break".
+Nestle SA's Kit-Kat chocolate wafer brand tweeted "We don't bend, we break".

 (Additional reporting by Sarah McBride in New York; Supantha Mukherjee and Ankush Sharma in Bangalore; Writing by Joyjeet Das; Editing by Sriraj Kalluvila)